navillion/horizontal-weld/README.md

 # horizontal-weld
-A ROBLOX welding script that seamlessly welds all your parts using WeldConstraints in a horizontal fashion
+An efficient ROBLOX welding script that seamlessly welds all your parts using WeldConstraints in a horizontal fashion.